7 Essential Oils For Dogs

 By Becca Trigg

 Updated: February 17, 2023

 Summary: In this blog, we learn about calming scents for dogs.
 Essential oils have been touted as a great way to help our human bodies relax, but can essential oils do the same for dogs?

-Anxiety…something that affects both us humans and our pups alike.
-Just like us, our dogs struggling with fear and stress, too, but in most cases, they don’t know how to adjust and support themselves through the difficultly.
+Anxiousness… Something that affects both us humans and our pups, alike.
+Just like us, our dogs can struggle with fear and occasional stress, too, but in most cases, they don’t know how to adjust and support themselves through the difficulty.

 As their owner and caregiver, it is important that you find ways for helping your pooch relax, unwind and reduce stress.
 Whether it is through a comforting blanket or a safe place in the house, helping reduce your pup’s stresses is extremely important, for both their health and their wellbeing.

 The answer?
 First things first, you need to try to discover what is triggering your pooch’s heightened stress and find ways to combat it.
 For example, if your furry pal becomes anxious when you leave the house, finding ways of reassuring them of your pending return is key.

 Using natural, essential oils to help support your pup’s relaxed disposition could also be the way forward.
 Below we have listed 7 powerful, calming scents for dogs that may help your pup feel relaxed, calm, and happy…

 PetLab Co.
 Pro Tip: If you're going to try and introduce these oils to your pup's life, make sure you're diluting the oils.
 Our dogs have an incredibly sensitive nose, so making sure these scents are relaxed can stop them from overpowering your pooch.

 For centuries, we have used lavender in aromatherapy to help relax and unwind the mind and body.
 The sweet aroma can help the central nervous system and the body release stress and tension.
 The natural qualities that benefit us humans can also have the same effect on our nervous pups.